Prodaturu/Obsidian/3 - Main Notes/C++/Functions in C++.md

 ### Forward Declaration / Function Prototyping

-- It is possible to separate the declaration and the definition of the function - for code optimisation.
+- It is possible to separate the declaration and the definition of the function
+	- This is done for code optimisation
 - C++ programs can have
-	- *function declaration* above `main()`,
+	- *function declaration* above `main()`
 	- and *function definition* below `main()`

 ### Advantages of Forward Declaration